-Page Reference Support/oppose Decision sought Reasons Further, we are concerned at the lack of landowner involvement in the process of identifying significant amenity landscapes and understand that substantial areas of some farmland has been included.
-6-7 3.4.2 Policy - Recognising Significant Amenity Landscapes Oppose in part Amend Policy 3.4.2 as follows and make any consequential changes needed to give effect to this relief: 3.4.2 Policy - Recognising Significant Amenity Landscapes (a) Recognise the attributes which contribute to identified Significant Amenity Landscapes (i) This policy will be implemented by the relevant zone rules which control effects of land use relative to the zone FFNZ understand the intent of this policy is to meet WRPS Policy 12.3 direction.
-However, the WRPS does not explicitly require the amenity values of rural landscapes to be identified and managed.
-In FFNZ's view, the extra overlay of SAL objectives, polices and rules (as they relate to rural activities on private land) serve no useful purpose.
-These are an unnecessary duplication of other Rural Zone rules that control amenity through provisions for managing building bulk and location and certain earthworks.
-FFNZ oppose any 'protection' of rural pastoral landscape amenity or characteristic over farmland, no matter how 'significant' such amenity may seem.
-FFNZ also oppose any associated restriction on land use within farmland, aimed at such protection.
-FFNZ view farmland as a 'working landscape' that is always changing as a result of the rural-based activities that would be expected to be found within rural areas.
-Any restrictions aimed at protecting rural farmland amenity are completely unnecessary and do not achieve any environment benefit.
-Rather they only serve to burden farmers with undue delay and cost in having to seek resource consents in order to carry out routine farming activity and associated development.
-FFNZ are concerned at the lack of landowner involvement in the process of identifying Significant Amenity Landscapes and understand that substantial areas of some farmland have been included.
-FFNZ
+Same of the process of its amenity landscapes and underst areas of some farmland has been consequential changes needed to give effect to this relief: Amend Policy 3.4.2 as follows and make any consequential changes needed to give effect to this relief: 3.4.2 Policy - Recognising Significant Amenity Landscapes Page Reference Reasons Decision sought use within farmland, aimed at su view farmland as a 'working lands changing as a result of the rural-would be expected to be found wi restrictions aimed at protecting ru are completely unnecessary and environment benefit.
+Rather they farmers with undue delay and co 6-7 3.4.2 Policy - Recognising Significant Amenity Further, we are concerned at the lack of land involvement in the process of identifying sign amenity landscapes and understand that substate areas of some farmland has been included.
+We and make any needed to give WRPS Policy 12.3 direction.
+However, the Nodes not explicitly require the amenity values of landscapes to be identified and managed.
+In FFNZ's view, the extra overlay of SAL objection to police and rules (as they relate to rural activity private land) serve no useful purpose.
+These at unnecessary duplication of other Rural Zone that control amenity through provisions for mare building bulk and location and certain earthwork in the process of identifying sign amenity in volves.
+WRPS Policy 12.3 direction.
+However, the Nodes not explicitly require the amenity values of landscapes to be identified and managed.
+In FFNZ's view, the extra overlay of SAL objection of other Rural Zone that control amenity through provisions for mare building bulk and location and certain earthwork in the process of identifying sign amenity in volves.
+Amend Policy 3.4.2 as follows and make any consequential changes needed to give effect to this relief: 3.4.2 Policy - Recognising Significant Amenity Landscapes (a) Recognise the attributes which contribute to identified Significant Amenity Landscapes (i) This policy will be implemented by the relevant zone rules which control effects gnificant ostantial to meet WRPS of rural jectives, vities on e are an ne rules anaging rks. pastoral land, no v seem. environment benefit.
+Rather they farmers with undue delay and co FFNZ also oppose any associated restriction o use within farmland, aimed at such protection. view farmland as a 'working landscape' that is a changing as a result of the rural-based activitie would be expected to be found within rural area restrictions aimed at protecting rural farmland are completely unnecessary and do not achieve on land n.
+FFNZ s always ties that eas.
+Any amenity farming activity and associated de FFNZ are concerned at the involvement in the process of ice environment benefit.
+Rather they only serve to be farmers with undue delay and cost in having to resource consents in order to carry out of farming activity and associated development.
+FFNZ are concerned at the lack of land involvement in the process of identifying Sign Amenity Landscapes and understand that substants. to seek routine ndowner